piclas-framework/piclas/docs/documentation/userguide/features-and-models/Bhatnagar-Gross-Krook.md

     Particles-BGK-CollModel = 1

 The **recommended method is ESBGK**.
 If the simulation contains a gas mixture, a choice for the determination of the transport coefficients is available.
 The first model uses Wilke's mixture rules (`= 1`) to calculate the gas mixture viscosity and thermal conductivity.
-The second model utilizes collision integrals (derived for the VHS model, `= 2`) to calculate these mixture properties.
+The **recommended second model utilizes collision integrals** (derived for the VHS model, `= 2`) to calculate these mixture properties.

-    Particles-BGK-MixtureModel    = 1
+    Particles-BGK-MixtureModel    = 2

 The vibrational excitation can be controlled with the following flags, including the choice between continuous and quantized vibrational energy.